From New York City to Boston: 5 Best Ways to Get There

 Boston is at least a four-hour drive from New York City, but organized tours give you the chance to visit this vibrant city on a day trip without the hassle of driving or dealing with public transportation.

 The Boston Freedom Trail Day Trip from New York City shows travelers the city's highlights, from the Freedom Trail to its top tier universities.
 Get picked up in midtown Manhattan in a comfortable, Wi-Fi-equipped vehicle, and travel along the scenic Connecticut coast to Boston.
+Pickup is at 6:30am, and you'll get back to the city around 8pm the same night.

 The 13-hour tour comes with a professional guide, and stops at Harvard Yard and the university's Widener Library, MIT, Cambridge College, and landmarks such as Trinity Church.
 A stroll along the Freedom Trail brings you to the sites of the Boston Massacre and the Boston Tea Party, Faneuil Hall, and Boston Common.
 Stop at Quincy Market for a fresh seafood meal on your own.